Change of Major (COM) Process

 If, based on the survey or flowchart, you meet the requirements to automatically change your major to Mechanical Engineering, complete the following steps to make the change of major process official:

-If you do not meet the course grade or GPA requirements for an automatic change of major to Mechanical Engineering, we encourage you to submit an COM Appeal Form so we can review your individual situation.
-This appeal form will not waive the course requirements (if applicable) to change your major.
-If courses are required for your classification (based off the survey), you must have at least attempted them for any change of major appeal to be considered.
+If you do not meet the calculus and science grade and/or GPA requirements for an automatic change of major to Mechanical Engineering, we encourage you to submit an COM Appeal Form so we can review your individual situation.
+You must have attempted Calculus I or higher and a required science course and received a final grade for any change of major appeal to be considered.
 You can find the COM Appeal Form here.